siennacorreia/siennacorreia.github.io/_posts/2020-02-26-digimon-lab-report.md

 >
 >      return count

-Task 3: First, I generated an if statement that checked if one digimon fulfilled the requirements, however I then realized that I would need a nested for loop to generate the team with my desired requirenments rather than only an if statement.
+Task 3: First, I generated an if statement that checked if one digimon fulfilled the requirements, however I then realized that I would need a nested for loop to generate the team with my desired requirements.

 (original if statement code)
 >      if r == 1 and int(row["Memory"]) <= 15 and int(row["Atk"]) >= 70: